ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

   ![API Architecture](images/solution44-multi-region-serverless/api-architecture.png)
 </p>

 The action **doWork** implements one of your API operations.
 The action **healthz** is going to be used later on the check if your API is healthy.
-It could be a no-op simply returning *OK* or it could do a more complex check like pinging the databases or other critical services required by your API.
+It could as simple as returning *OK* or it could do a more complex check like pinging the databases or other critical services required by your API.

 The three following sections will need to be repeated for every location where you want to host the application back-end.
 For this tutorial, you can pick *Dallas (us-south)* and *London (eu-gb)* as targets.